forestgrape/coronavirus/monitor_and_control.md

 If the testing strategies didn't change the current actual infected can be estimated with the correction_factor:
 `actual_current_case_count = current_case_count * correction_factor`.

-#### On Monitor Failure
+#### On Monitor and Control Failure
-A correction factor greater than 2 needs redesign of the case count.
-A correction factor larger than 5 combined with a death count greater than 1 per million per day I consider worrying.
-How much worrying depends how much and when the measures have been corrected/adapted.
-Transmissions should be reduce and mostly prevented until a clear view is available.
-In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement restrictions can be necessary.
+A correction factor greater than 2 needs redesign of the case estimates.
+A correction factor larger than 5 combined with a death count greater than 1 per million per day I consider worrying (Sections [Strategy](#strategy) and [On Numbers](#on-numbers)).
+How much worrying depends if, how effective and when measures have been adapted.
+Transmissions should be reduced or even prevented until a clear view is available.
+In serious situations (possible hospital overflow), a tactics uniform across movement areas and between them movement monitoring/controls/reduction can be necessary.

 * Pausing infections especially everything super-spreading opportunities i.e. indoor rooms.
   * closure of non essential businesses
-  * for somewhat essential businesses e.g. longer distance public transport names could be taken and people need to hand in some argumentation in the next weeks why it was essential to enter.
+  * for somewhat essential businesses e.g. longer distance public transport: names can be recorded and people need to hand in some argumentation in the next weeks why it was essential to enter.
 This causes few immediate work/tumults but likely discourages most from unnecessarily entering.
   * whitelist approach if doable e.g. negative test/no fever required
   * pause of non essential visits to hospitals and so on
 * sample and estimate the numbers